oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/usage.md

   - __Use auxiliary images__:
     Use [auxiliary images]({{< relref "/userguide/managing-domains/model-in-image/auxiliary-images.md" >}})
     to create one or more small images that contain the desired files.
-This automatically copies files from each of the small images into each pod's file system's `configuration.model.modelHome` or `configuration.model.wdtInstallHome` location.
+This automatically copies files from each of the small images into the `/aux/models` and `/aux/weblogic-deploy` directories in each pod's file system so that the introspection job can find them.

   - __Use a Persistent Volume Claim (PVC)__:
     This method is for advanced use cases only.
 Supply WDT model YAML, variable, or archive files